google/libnop/README.md

     types, formats, and protocols: perform these tasks naturally within the C++ language.
   * Avoid additional runtime support requirements for serialization.
-  * Provide contemporary features such as bi-directional binary compatability, data validation, type safety, and type fungibility.
+  * Provide contemporary features such as bidirectional binary compatability, data validation, type safety, and type fungibility.
   * Handle intrinsic types, common STL types and containers, and user-defined types with a minimum of effort.